Build a New Query¶

 Modify the fragment to be replaced.

-The difference is that the workflow stops after editing the fragment and allows you to save the query.
+The workflow will stop after editing the fragment and allow you to save the query.

 The first step in creating a BROOD query is to load or create a source molecule.
 The molecule can be loaded from a file, entered by name, or sketched in the sketcher.